OpenJavaCard/openjavacard-site/source/devguide/naming.rst

 Java Packages
 -------------

 As with any other Java-based platform, code is organized using the hierarchical package namespace.
+It is good practice to use an internet domain controlled by you as the base for your package namespace.

+In JavaCard packages also provide the granularity at which software can be installed.
+A JavaCard package directly corresponds to a Java package, which is given an additional name in the form of an AID.

+If you want to share code between packages, for example in a library, you will have to maintain a namespace of package names and corresponding AIDs, all of which should be unique within the respective scope.
+It is recommended that you use a properly formed AID as detailed below.

 AID Naming
 ----------